opendata-stuttgart/sensor.community/content/airrohr/fr/02-assemblage.md

 Note: Our instructions refer to version 3 of the NodeMCU.
 This can be recognized by the connections VU and G (see drawing).
 The versions have RSV at these ports.
 In these versions, the VIN ports can be used instead of VU and GND instead of G next to the MicroUSB port.

 #### Connection SDS011 for NodeMCU v2
-Pins are numbered from RIGHT to LEFT, make sure when connecting that the cables are sitting on the pins, as most Dupont cables also fit inbetween the pins.
+Pins are numbered from RIGHT to LEFT, make sure whend connecting that the cables are sitting on the pins, as most Dupont cables also fit inbetween the pins.

 ```bash
 SDS011 Pin 1 -> Pin D1 / GPIO5